 11. Verbal Intentions in Place of Written Covenants

 While contracts are often viewed as needed only in adversarial situations, we believe smart organizations write down agreements about provisions for retirement, intended dates for transition, and other stated intentions about the process.
-This provides clarity and alignment between the leadership team and board so there is no confusion about what was or wasn’t said.
+This provides clarity and alignment between the leadership team and board so there is no confusion about what was or was not said.

 12. An Uncooperative Outgoing Pastor

-While not always the case, the most successful successions rise and fall on the outgoing senior pastor.
+While not always the case, the most successful successions rise and fall on the outgoing Senior Pastor.
 This is particularly true for larger churches and long-tenured pastors.
 But in churches of every size, including small churches, the attitudes and values sown by the outgoing pastor strongly influence how the next pastor will be received.

-The fact is, churches are made up of and led by people who need a Savior.
+The fact is, churches are made up of and led by people who all need a Savior.
 My motive in sharing these 12 marks of failed successions is to help churches avoid repeating unhealthy patterns.
 Through reading this, I hope that your church pays close attention to key dynamics that can become pitfalls during succession planning and execution.